 To qualify for the honors program, students must have and maintain a minimum overall GPA of 3.4.
 Potential honors students should complete the EARTHSYS 111 Biology and Global Change and EARTHSYS 112 Human Society and Environmental Change sequence by the end of the junior year.
 Qualified students can apply in Spring Quarter of the junior year, or the fourth quarter before graduation (check with program for specific application deadlines) by submitting a detailed research proposal and a brief statement of support from a faculty research adviser.
 Students who elect to do an honors thesis should begin planning no later than Winter Quarter of the junior year.

-Honors students are required to present their research at the School of Earth, Energy & Environmental Sciences' Annual Honors Symposium, which highlights undergraduate and graduate research in the school.
+Honors students are required to present their research publicly at the School of Earth, Energy & Environmental Sciences' Annual Honors Symposium, which highlights undergraduate and graduate research in the school.
 Faculty advisers are encouraged to sponsor presentation of student research results at professional society meetings.

 Read the Earth Systems Honors Guide.